-The following interrogatories as of December 31, 2007 and for the year then ended are for the purpose of complying with the Manual.
+The following interrogatories as of and for the year ended December 31, 2008 are for the purpose of complying with the Manual.

 Answer the following interrogatories by reporting the applicable U.S. dollar amounts and percentages of the reporting entity's total admitted assets held in that category of investments.